 Fort Lauderdale Possession of Cocaine Lawyer

-If you have been charged with cocaine possession, we can help you build a defense to either fight the charges or lessen the penalties, depending on your particular situation.
+If you have been charged with cocaine possession in Fort Lauderdale, we can help you build a defense to either fight the charges or lessen the penalties, depending on your particular situation.
 Cocaine is a schedule II controlled substance and carries severe penalties.

 400-grams – 150-kilograms with $250,000 fine and up to 15-years in prison